This is the 21st post of a 50 article series for new marketers at B2B startups.

 When you get additional digital advertising included

 One benefit of print advertising is getting free digital advertising in the same package.
 Most industry publications have a print and digital presence.
 Their digital presence may include a high-traffic website and blog.
-This is a prime opportunity to distribute our content to a wider audience and drive traffic back to our website.
+This is a prime opportunity to distribute content to a wider audience and drive traffic back to your website.

 When you have access to strong design resources